PixelatedPope/pixelatedpope.com/_posts/2022-07-26-the-hook-pattern.md

 }
 {% endhighlight %}
 {: .box-note}
 **Why “use_”?** This is a naming convention established back in ReactJS.
-All hooks are named with the use prefix.
+All hooks are named with the "use_" prefix.
 I like the convention, so I stuck with it.
 You can name yours whatever you want, obviously.

 Back in our create event, we just call this function and store the return in our <span class="variable">flash</span> variable.